Azure/azure-powershell-migration/docs/quickstart-migrate-azurerm-to-az-automatically.md

   during upgrade plan generation, a warning is returned.
 * File I/O operations use default encoding.
 Unusual file encoding situations may cause problems.
 * AzureRM cmdlets passed as arguments to Pester unit test mock statements aren't detected.
+* Currently, only Az PowerShell module version 4.4.0 is supported as a target.

 ## Next steps